What are the hours and admission fee for Museum London?

 Can I learn more about what's going on downtown at Museum London?

-When was the building built?
+When was the building opened?

 How can I make a donation of art, artifacts or money?